FBIGlowie/OSX-KVM/README.md

   NOTE: Create this HDD image file on a fast SSD/NVMe disk for best results.

-* Or simple Nix Builder.
+* Or use a simple nix command if you have it installed.

   ```
   nix run github:FBIGlowie/OSX-KVM/ --no-write-lock-file -- catalina